oracle-livelabs/oci/oci-vision-inventory/label-data/label-data.md

 ## Task 2: Object Storage bucket creation

-1. Click the main menu icon to open the side menu.
+1. In the Oracle Cloud Console, click the main menu icon to open the side menu.
 2. Click **Storage** and then click **Buckets**.
 Click **Create Buckets**.
 3. Provide *vision-livelab-dataset* as bucket name.
 Leave the remaining values as they are and click **Create**.